jsheyl/summerSchools17/ubc/alex1.md

 **Course plan**:
 - verify that all attendees can access the cluster that will be used during the school
 - hardware overview
-- basic knowledge/tools they need to work with the cluster: how to login, transfer files, make scripts, compile code, submit jobs, etc.
+- basic knowledge/tools necessary to work with the cluster: how to log in, transfer files, make scripts, compile code, submit jobs, etc.
 - debugging
 - profiling